 Through the Jerusalem Center for Near Eastern Studies, Brigham Young University offers students a remarkable opportunity for study on location in the Holy Land.
 A correlated curriculum of survey courses provides students with an introduction to biblical studies and in Near Eastern history, geography, culture, and current events.
 Classroom study is built around field trips that cover the length and breadth of the Holy Land and includes travel to Jordan and Turkey.
 The extended nature of this program provides an ideal environment to study the life and teachings of Jesus and the early apostles and prophets in their original settings.
 In addition, students have the opportunity to gain an understanding of the peoples of the Near East by living among them and comparing cultural and religious traditions and practices.

 Each Jerusalem Center program includes the following:

-- An individual interview for final admission (can be conducted by phone, if necessary)
+- An individual interview for final acceptance (by phone, if needed)

 - A mandatory orientation meeting in Provo the day prior to departure